 The Law Society

-August 2017 newsletter – the latest update for the North from the Law Society.
+October 2017 Newsletter – the latest update for the North from The Law Society.

 Capturing Technological Innovation in Legal Services offers insights from those on the front line of technological change and reveals a legal sector that is increasingly engaging with advanced automation.
 It also introduces the possibility of combining machine learning and artificial intelligence (AI) with the skills held by the profession to engage with complex legal concepts.